sparkflows/sparkflows-docs/docs/tutorials/data-engineering/dedup-customers.rst

 The below workflow:

 * Finds matching records between 2 given datasets.
-It first joins them with the column "State".
+It first joins them with the column **State**.
-* Then it applies distance algorithms on a few fields to find the distance between the records.
+* Then, it applies distance algorithms on a few fields to find the distance between the records.

 .. figure:: ../../_assets/tutorials/data-engineering/dedup-customers/7.PNG
    :alt: DedupCustomers
-   :width: 100%
+   :width: 55%

 Input Datasets
 ---------------------

-There are 2 input datasets in this case "Dedup Master Dataset" & "Dedup Error Dataset" as shown below,
+There are 2 input datasets in this case **Dedup Master Dataset** & **Dedup Error Dataset** as shown below.

 Dataset 1:
 ^^^^^^

 .. figure:: ../../_assets/tutorials/data-engineering/dedup-customers/8.PNG
    :alt: DedupCustomers
-   :width: 100%
+   :width: 75%

 Dataset 2: